jasongrimes/fretboardfoundation/_chapters/000-front/040-introduction.md

 allows us to practice in a pure and focused way, without the distractions of physical reality.

-As with all of these techniques, incorporating visualization into practice is reported to dramatically increase the speed of learning.
+Incorporating visualization into practice is reported to dramatically increase the speed of learning.

 ### Variety in repetition